Angular2Guy/Angular2AndJavaEE/README.md

-Carrental: Example Using Angular with Angular Cli and Java EE 6 Deployed as an EAR
+Carrental: Example Using Angular with Angular Cli and Java/Jakarta EE 8 Deployed as an EAR
 ==============================================================================================
 Author: Sven Loesekann